Die Cut Paper Flowers & Leaves

 Our die cut flower packs are hugely versatile, letting you mix and match colours, styles and shapes.
 You can even use the waste sheets as stencils once you’ve popped the flowers out.
 If you’re feeling adventurous, you can add your own colours to the petals, stamp a pattern on top, or use embossing powders and heat set.

-Here Jak Heath takes you step-by-step through the surprisingly simple process of flower making.
+In this video, Jak Heath takes you step-by-step through the surprisingly simple process of paper flower making.
 This project is suitable for beginners and advanced crafters alike.
-Watch the video or follow the steps below.
+Watch the video and follow the steps below.

 What you'll need

 First, choose your Die Cut Flower kit.
 For this demo, Jak used Icy Watercolours Die Cut Flowers:

 These watercolour die cut flowers and leaves will add beautiful 3D details to your cards and crafts.
 With 380 individual elements you can experiment with different colour combinations.